MANO-B/MicroSEC/README.md

 - Confirm the read length in the plathome
 - Confirm the adaptor sequence; Todai Onco Panel ("AGATCGGAAGAGC")
 - If you want to know the progress visually, [progress bar Y/N] should be Y.
-- If you want to use the Filter 6, [GGGenome search Y/N] should be Y (requiring the internet access).

 # Reproducibility